strategicdata/pmhc-mds-spec/doc/user-documentation/users.rst

 1. Navigate to the Users tab.
 2. Click on the user's name in blue displayed within the table list.
 3. Click the 'Roles' tab to show the users assigned roles.
-4. Choose the PHN or Provider Organisation from the selection box to view the users roles at that organisaiton.
+4. Choose the PHN or Provider Organisation from the selection box to view the users roles at that organisation.

    .. figure:: screen-shots/user-roles-at-organisation.png
       :alt: PMHC MDS Edit Role